Geoff Tate’s Operation: Mindcrime – Final Chapter Tour

 This week, I got the opportunity to capture one of the most iconic shows, and what a great start to the new year.
-At the famous Sunshine Theater in Albuquerque, New Mexico, Geoff Tate, former vocalist and songwriter for Queensryche, brought his 2026 concert tour “Operation: Mindcrime – Final Chapter,” celebrating the 1988 Operation: Mindcrime album release.
-Touring with Geoff Tate is the Irish rock band Tomas McCarthy and OGMA.
+At the famous Sunshine Theater in Albuquerque, New Mexico, Geoff Tate, former vocalist and songwriter for Queensrÿche, brought his 2026 concert tour, “Operation: Mindcrime – Final Chapter,” celebrating the 1988 Operation: Mindcrime album release.
+Touring with Geoff Tate are the Irish rock band Tomás McCarthy and OGMA

 So, the next thing I suggest is following these links to more of their music and their journey with Geoff Tate.

-OGMA, an Irish rock band that has a mixed bag of artists from Australia to the U.S. They have connections to Geoff Tate as guitarist and vocalist James Brown previously performed with Queensryche. a newly formed outfit that had just started touring a few weeks ago and delivered a punchy 30-minute set of covers and originals.
-Along with Brown, Colin Frecknall (drums), Jimmy Wynen (bass), and lead singer/guitarist D.J.
+OGMA, an Irish rock band that has a mixed bag of artists from Australia to the U.S., has connections to Geoff Tate.
+A newly formed outfit that had just started touring a few weeks ago, they delivered a punchy 30-minute set of covers and originals.
+Along with James Brown, Colin Frecknall (drums), Jimmy Wynen (bass), and lead singer/guitarist D.J.
 O’Sullivan, the band performed like seasoned veterans, bringing an energetic stage presence that showcased a bright future as they continue to develop their original material.

 The band, being a young band, really had a powerhouse feel of experience.
 I am really interested in seeing where they go from here.
 Follow these links: